AIPlugin

 |---|---|---|---|

-provider | AIProvider | (required) | The AI streaming provider configuration.
+provider | AIProvider | (required) | The AI streaming provider.
 See below. |

 config | AIPluginConfig | {} | Optional configuration for behavior, labels, and callbacks. |